Nightdavisao/N7EternalMobile/README.md

 **Q: Does transferring the files by the usual way (through the Windows Explorer) works?**
 A: Yes if you believe you can do it.
 But keep in mind that this is the most slower way to transfer files and it tends to fail.
 ## Gameplay
-You can do fast forward, instant skip and open the backlog with the GUI controls.
+You can fast forward, instant skip and open the backlog with the GUI controls.
 Scrolling the menus using one of your fingers works just fine.
 * Tapping with two fingers goes back or opens the in-game menu
 * Double tap the "Skip" text for instant skip, hold it for fast forwarding
 ## How to use this patch to play the VN